-send a computer file to a person send information about your Skype contacts a person add another person to the conversation
+send a computer file to a person send information about your Skype contacts to a person add another person to the conversation

 Also, the buttons highlighted in the top-right corner of the screenshot allow you to start a video chat or phone call, respectively, with the person (or people) in the conversation.

 In addition to talking with the person using this screen, you can do things like:

 share your screen (so the other person sees what you see on your device’s screen) take a picture of the other person (if they’re using video chat)